puppetlabs/bolt/documentation/bolt_installing.md

     ```
     bolt --help
     ```
-**Note:** If you get a "Command not found error" when you try to run Bolt, make sure you've added the `opt/puppetlabs/bin` PATH to `~/.bashrc` or the relevant profile for the shell you're using.
+> **Note:** If you get a "Command not found error" when you try to run Bolt, make sure you've added the `opt/puppetlabs/bin` PATH to `~/.bashrc` or the relevant profile for the shell you're using.

 #### Upgrading Bolt with macOS installer

 If you installed Bolt using the macOS installer, download the DMG again and repeat the installation steps to install the latest version.

-## Install Bolt on *nix
+## Installing Bolt on *nix

 Use one of the supported *nix installation methods to install Bolt.

-**CAUTION:** These instructions include enabling the Puppet Tools repository.
+> **CAUTION:** These instructions include enabling the Puppet Tools repository.
 While Bolt can also be installed from the Puppet 6 or 5 platform repositories, adding these repositories to a Puppet-managed target, especially a PE master, might result in an unsupported version of a package like `puppet-agent` being installed.
 This can cause downtime, especially on a PE master.

 ### Install Bolt on Debian or Ubuntu